 Mair Faibish, 52, Synergy’s former chief executive officer, was arrested today and pleaded not guilty in federal court in Brooklyn, New York.
 The fraud arose from a check-kiting scheme meant to inflate Synergy’s sales, according to a statement from U.S. Attorney Loretta E. Lynch in Brooklyn.
 Faibish defrauded both Signature and McLean, Virginia-based Capital One Financial Corp.
-(COF), according to the indictment.
+(COF:US), according to the indictment.

 “The defendant allegedly defrauded an FDIC-insured bank out of millions of dollars through a massive check-kiting scheme, as well as fraudulently inflated Synergy’s financial statements in order to make the struggling company appear prosperous,” Lynch said in the statement.